- Becoming a Donor

-HOW THE DISABILITY FOUNDATION WORKSThe Disability Foundation administers the Ohio Community Pooled Annuity Trust, a safe and affordable planning option for individuals with disabilities and their families.
+The Disability Foundation administers two pooled, disability trusts - the Ohio Community Pooled Annuity Trust and the 2014 Ohio Community Pooled Flexible-Spending Trust.
+Both are safe and affordable planning options for individuals with disabilities and their families.

 By designating a personal representative to oversee the account, a family has peace of mind that their loved one’s best interests are being looked after now and in the future.

 An account can be established in the Trust to supplement the individual’s needs immediately, or it can be deferred and funded through an estate plan.